Season Ticket Packages on sale now for Fall 2022 and Spring 2023 Performances

 This Louisville Ballet holiday classic returns to delight audiences of all ages.
 Join Marie and her Nutcracker Prince as they travel to the land of the Sugar Plum Fairy.
 Filled with magic, artistry, awe-inspiring sets, and costumes, “The Brown-Forman Nutcracker” brings the joy of the holiday season to life.
 Featuring choreography by Val Caniparoli with live music performed by The Louisville Orchestra.

-This community favorite production presents new works by Louisville Ballet Artists and guest choreographer, Marc Brew, featuring performances by both disabled and non-disabled dance artists from our local, national, and international communities.
+This community favorite production presents new works by and for Louisville Ballet Artists in collaboration with Louisville Youth Group and Pandora Productions.
 Performed live inside Louisville Ballet’s Main Street Studios.

 SPOTLIGHT SERIES: WOMEN IN FOCUS | March 2-4, 2023 | The Brown Theatre | Choreography by Ching Ching Wong, Andrea Schermoly (Louisville Ballet Resident Choreographer), and the 2023 Dysart Award Winner (TBA)